DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/multicluster/multicluster-install.md

 The specific parameters for creating a mesh are shown in the image:

-1. Select "Managed Mesh" as the mesh mode.
-In a multicloud environment, only managed mesh mode can manage multiple clusters.
+1. Select "Hosted Mesh" as the mesh mode.
+In a multicloud environment, only hosted mesh mode can manage multiple clusters.
 2. Enter a unique mesh name.
 3. Select a pre-selected mesh version that meets the prerequisites.
 4. Choose the cluster where the hosted control plane is located.